 How is the traditional risk management model applied?

-In the traditional model used by many organizations today, you identify critical risks and then plot the likelihood of them occurring as well as the impact they will have on the organization.
+In the traditional model used by many organisations today, you identify critical risks and then plot the likelihood of them occurring as well as the impact they will have on the organisation.
 This includes:

 - strategic risks